-- 1. Read this document and become familiar with its contents. - 2.
-Keep this document and other important travel documents with you in a safe but easily accessible place. - 3.
+1. Read this document and become familiar with its contents.

+- 2. Keep this document and other important travel documents with you in a safe but easily accessible place. - 3.
 Discuss the details of an emergency plan with other instructors, students, and YSS staff.
 Define individual roles within the plan. - 4.
-Recommend modifications to the Study Abroad Director. - 5.
-Identify and analyze potential hazards.
-Become familiar with the geopolitical situation of the region to which you are traveling, with special emphasis on U.S. Department of State

-Travel Alerts & Travel Warnings and the Centers for Disease Control & Prevention (CDC).
-Other site-specific considerations might include:

-- petty and violent crime levels - the economic situation

-- presence of anti-American sentiment - transportation, fire or water safety culture of law enforcement 6.
-Obtain current and correct contact information from students before traveling.
-This includes: ☐ On- or off-campus phone numbers and e-mail addresses. ☐ Parents' or guardians' phone numbers. ☐ Permanent address. ☐ List of persons to contact in case of an emergency. ☐ Special medical needs.
-7. Obtain current health insurance information that includes any and all insurances to be used abroad (This is UnitedHealthcare Global for all programs except Bilbao).
-8. Obtain flight and travel information with complete itineraries from each student, to include arrival times and planned transportation to and from the airport.
-YSS can provide this information to you.
-Once you arrive in the place where the course will be conducted, ensure that you have all necessary student contact information, including: ☐ Local addresses - it is a good idea to have locations marked on a map. ☐ Local phone and/or cell phone numbers. ☐ Name of sponsoring family, dorm, or hotel manager. ☐ YSS has passport number, expiration date, and nationality on file.
-Please contact us for this information. ☐ Any planned absences.
-Students should also note their travel information and - d absences in Yale's Travel Registry .
-Ensure that students have the same contact information for all instructors.
-Students should also have a list of emergency numbers for police, fire, hospital, and government agencies, as well as a copy of their UnitedHealthcare Global card.

-- 10. Designate an emergency assembly point within easy reach for all students.
-This would be used in case of mass evacuation or if there is a lack of communication means.
-It should be familiar to all. - 11.
-Show your students where the nearest hospital is by taking them there don't just show them on a map.
-Also, take them to the closest hospital that can accommodate English speakers, if this exists.
-This may or may not be the closest, and it may or may not be the best to seek out in case of an emergency. - 12.
+Recommend modifications to the Study Abroad Director. - Identify and analyze potential hazards.
+Become familiar with the geopolitical situation of the region to which you are traveling, with special emphasis on International SOS analysis, U.S. Department of State Travel Advisories and the Centers for Disease Control & Prevention (CDC).
+Other site-specific considerations might include: - petty and violent crime levels - the economic situation - presence of anti-American sentiment - transportation, fire or water safety - culture of law enforcement - 6.
+Obtain current and correct contact information from students.
+This includes: - □ Thephone number students will be using abroad. - $\Box$ List of persons to contact in case of an emergency and how to contact them. - □ Any special needs (e.g. medical) - 7.
+Obtain flight and travel information with complete itineraries from each student, to include arrival times and planned transportation to and from the airport.
+YSS can provide this information to you. - 8.
+Once you arrive in the place where the course will be conducted, ensure that you have all necessary student contact information, including: - □ Local addresses-it is a good idea to have locations marked on a map. - □ Local phone and/or cell phone numbers. - □ Name of sponsoring family, dorm, or hotel manager. - □ YSS has passport number, expiration date, and nationality on file.
+Please contact us for this information. - □ The same contact information for all instructors.
+Students should also have a list of emergency numbers for police, fire, hospital, and government agencies, as well as a copy of their International SOS card. - 9.
+Designate an emergency assembly point within easy reach for all students.
+Thiswould be used in case of mass evacuation or if there is a lack of communicationmeans.
+It should be familiar to all. - 10.
+Show your students where the nearest hospital is.
+Also, show them how to get to a hospital that can accommodate English speakers, if this exists.
+This may or may not be the closest, and it may or may not be thebest to seek out in case of an emergency. - 11.
 Hold an onsite review of the emergency plan with all students and staff within 48 hours of arrival in country.
 Most importantly, practice a communication drill.
-Make sure that you can actually contact every student in the course.
-This can only be done by actually calling each number given until the student is reached.
-Do not rely on e-mail for this.
-Communications in an emergency can only be conducted via telephone or by directly

-- going to the student's location.
-You must be able to reach the student in person, and not just leave a message.
-Only then have you actually communicated. - 13.
+Make sure that you can contact every student in the course.
+This can only be done by calling each number given until the student is reached.
+Do not rely on e-mail.
+Communications in an emergency can only be conducted via telephone or by directly going to the student's location.
+You must be able to reach the student in person and not just leave a message. - 12.
 Complete the required on-line forms used to gather important contact information after you and your students arrive at your program abroad.
-All faculty are required to submit these forms per the timelines below so that we can easily access this information in case of an emergency: - Within 48 hours of the start of the program: Instructor International Contact Information Form: http://studyabroad.yale.edu/instructor-international-contact-information
+All faculty are required to submit these forms per the timelines below so that we can easily access this information in case of an emergency:

+• Within 48 hours of the start of the program: Instructor International Contact Information Form: https://faculty.studyabroad.yale.edu/resources/instructorinternational-contact